nicksstapleton/blog/_posts/2024-11-01-logos-buyers-guide.md

 ---
-title: Best Logos Subscription and Library Package [UPDATED]
+title: Which Logos Package Should I Buy?
+[2025 UPDATE]
 excerpt: Logos is a significant investment.
 Make sure you buy it the right way.
 My recommendation on the best Logos subscription and library.
-last_modified_at: 2024-11-01
+last_modified_at: 2025-01-10
 toc: true
 toc_label: Logos Buyer's Guide
 toc_icon: search-plus